LucaFranceschi01/IRWA-2025-G23/project_progress/part_2/README.md

 > Note: We decided to use only the `title` column after initially trying to use all available text columns (`title`, `description`, `brand`, `seller`, `category`, `subcategory`) but:
 >- Including all fields degraded ranking quality, since most queries (from the assignment) are short title-based phrases.
 >- Using only `title` improved relevance, but led to many identical TF-IDF scores, as titles are short.
->- To handle that, we preserved identical scores but ranked documents by equal rank values instead of random ordering, ensuring reproducibility in evaluation.
+>- To handle that, we preserved identical scores but decided to rank documents with equal score equally, instead of trying to order them randomly, ensuring reproducibility in evaluation.

 2. We build a dictionary mapping terms --> list of product IDs that contain the term.
 Duplicates are avoided by tracking seen terms per document.